 Santa Cruz is a popular coastal destination south of San Francisco in California that offers lots of exciting things to do for everyone.
 Spend some time exploring the vibrant atmosphere to discover the best things to do in Santa Cruz – from the scenic beach and boardwalk attractions to exploring the massive redwood forests.

-Santa Cruz is the perfect NoCal vacation destination, and you’re about to find out why!
+Santa Cruz, California is the perfect NoCal vacation destination, and you’re about to find out why!
 Here are some fun things to do in Santa Cruz to add to your itinerary when you visit.

 SANTA CRUZ MAIN BEACH